 NUMBER OF DAYS

 Succesful transaction retries help mitigate involuntary churn.
-Of the top five decline reasons, Insufficient Funds, specifically for B2B businesses, had the highest recovery rate.
+Of the top five decline reasons, Insufficient Funds had the highest recovery rate.
 Again, this is likely the result of additional funds being added to the account at a later date.
-On the contrary, Fraud and Invalid Card Numbers have the lowest recovery rates because the process to repair these transactions is longer and more complex.
+On the contrary, Fraud and Call Issuer have the lowest recovery rates because the process to repair these transactions is longer and more complex.

 Declined